unrealwork/atsd-use-cases/IRSTaxFilings/README.md

   FROM "irs_season.count_year_current"
 WHERE tags.section = 'E-filing Receipts' AND tags.type = 'Self-prepared'
 --WHERE tags.section = 'E-filing Receipts' AND tags.type = 'Tax Professionals'
-  AND 'Days to File' = 18
+  AND "Days to File" = 18
   WITH INTERPOLATE(1 DAY)
-ORDER BY 'Days to File' DESC, time
+ORDER BY "Days to File" DESC, time
 ```

 Given that a higher percentage (60+%) of early returns is submitted via tax preparers, the PATH Act appears to have had a disproportionate impact on tax professionals.